EmilMis/SudokuSolver/README.md

 ![sudoku_input](https://github.com/EmilMis/SudokuSolver/blob/main/README-assets/programin.png)

-basically every empty field will be -1, and other fields will be given numerical values as in the puzzle and program output will look like this
+basically every empty field will be -1, and other fields will be given numerical values as in the puzzle.

+The program output will look like this

 ![sudoku_output](https://github.com/EmilMis/SudokuSolver/blob/main/README-assets/programout.png)

 That's basically it, have fun

 Emil Missoni